Danny Danon: First term as Permanent Representative to the UN

-His time as envoy to the UN is also characterized by a strong push against the UN’s historically negative treatment of Israel.
-After 8 months elapsed in which the UN refused to condemn the wave of terror in Israel, including a statement by UN Secretary General Ban Ki-moon that it is “Human Nature to react to occupation,” On June 9, both the Secretary General and the Security Council condemned terror in Israel for the first time following the Attack in the Sarona Market in Tel Aviv.
+His time as envoy to the UN is also characterized by a strong push against the UN's historically negative treatment of Israel.
+After eight months elapsed in which the UN refused to condemn the wave of terror in Israel, including a statement by UN Secretary General Ban Ki-moon that it is “Human Nature to react to occupation,” On 9 June, both the Secretary General and the Security Council condemned terror in Israel for the first time following the Attack in the Sarona Market in Tel Aviv.
 In addition, the Israeli Mission partnered with "Stand With Us" to display an exhibit about Israel, which was partially censored for its panels about Jerusalem and Zionism, was later displayed fully following pressure and diplomatic efforts by Ambassador Danon.

 In 2016, Danon led a delegation of 14 ambassadors from the UN to Israel.
 Days later, the Security Council adopted resolution 2334, which noted that Israeli settlements in the West Bank, including in Jerusalem, are a violation of international law and an obstacle to peace.
 Despite Israel anticipating the Obama administration to use its veto, the resolution passed.
+In June 2016, Danon was elected as chairman of the U.N.
+Legal Committee, making him the first Israeli chosen to head a permanent committee of the U.N.

-On May 31, 2017, Danon was elected as Vice President of the General Assembly as the representative of the Western states.
+On 31 May 2017, Danon was elected as Vice President of the General Assembly as the representative of the Western European and Others (WEOG) group.

-Danon strongly condemned the UN’s repeated denunciations of Israel at the UN.
+Danon strongly condemned the UN's repeated denunciations of Israel at the UN.
 A noteworthy instance is in his speech in response to UN Resolution 2334 which denounced Israeli construction in Jerusalem.
 Danon likewise delivered a speech to the UN General Assembly in December 2017 in response to criticism of a decision by the US to move its embassy to Jerusalem.

-Return to politics
+Danon slammed supporters of General Assembly Resolution ES-10/19, which declared the status of Jerusalem as Israel's capital "null and void."
+In a speech, he referred to supporters of the resolution as "puppets pulled by the strings of the Palestinian puppet masters," comparing them to "marionettes forced to dance while the Palestinian leadership looks on with glee."

+Second tenure in the Knesset (2022–2024)

 On 29 June 2022, ahead of an upcoming legislative election, Danon announced his intention to run for a spot on the Likud's electoral list, and won the 15th spot in a party primary held that August.

-Views on conflict with Palestinians

-In 2013, Danon asserted that the Likud party has no place for anyone supporting a peace agreement with the Palestinians.
-He is opposed to a two-state solution.
-He argues for extending Israeli sovereignty over the majority of the West Bank.
-Two year prior, in May 2011, Danon advocated that Israel annex all West Bank settlements and "uninhabited areas".
-He concluded that Israel would bear no responsibility to Palestinians in the West Bank, who would live in their own "unannexed" towns and that this solution would avert the "threat to the Jewish and democratic status of Israel by a growing Palestinian population".
+He unsuccessfully stood for the position of Speaker of the Knesset.